adrianstephens/binary_font/README.md

 # Binary Fonts

-This package provides readers for various font formats, using the @isopodlabs/binary binary file loading library.
+This package provides readers for various font formats, using the @isopodlabs/binary, and the @isopodlabs/xml libraries.

 It supports reading type 1, TTF, SVG, bitmap and color glyphs.